ST4RGUARD/ST4RGUARD.github.io/_posts/2023-09-16-win_sched_tasks.md

     PS > schtasks /query /fo LIST /v

+as always it will be helpful to know which users are administrators so these cmds are helpful

+    PS > net user
+    PS > Get-LocalGroupMember Administrators

 this will provide us with a load of useful information like, the taskname, the time it is scheduled to run, if it was successful last run, who created it, where it executes from, and what is executing

 we can check the permissions on the directory of the task